 - When the child has resided in the grandparent’s home for at least six months within the 24-month period immediately before the filing of the petition for grandparent rights, grandparents can file a lawsuit to protect their relationships with the children involved.

 - When the grandparent has been unreasonably denied visitation with the child for more than 90 days, (unless the natural parents are legally married to each other and are living together with the child) the grandparent may file for visitation.

-You can also read more on this topic in article titled: Missouri grandparents can fight for grandchild visitation rights.
+You can also read more on this topic in the article titled: Missouri grandparents can fight for grandchild visitation rights.